bclins/bclins.github.io/fall25/math243/notes.md

 * **Discretization Error** - caused by using a discrete approximation to a continuously changing quantity.
 * **Rounding Error** - caused by using a computer that can't represent small decimal places accurately.

-As $h$ gets smaller, the discretization error gets smaller, but the round off error gets worse.
+As $h$ gets smaller, the discretization error gets smaller, but the rounding error gets worse.
 A worst case upper bound for the error is:
 $$\text{Error} \le \dfrac{e^{L(b-a)} - 1}{L} \left( \dfrac{Mh}{2} + \dfrac{\delta}{h} \right)$$
 where $L = \max \left| \frac{\partial f(t,y)}{\partial y} \right|$, $M = \max |y''(t)|$, and $\delta$ is the smallest floating point number our computer can accurately represent.